ProceduresGovernment

 #permalink to section

-During the second quarter of 2024, male and female workforce in Workers in Fisheries and Aquaculture was concentrated in the educational segment with 7 to 9 years of schooling (37.8k men and 1.88k women).
+At third quarter of 2024 the male workforce in Workers in Fisheries and Aquaculture was higher in the educational segment with 7 to 9 years of schooling (39.7k), while the female workforce was higher in the educational segment with 4 to 6 years of schooling (2.77k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.